Diane Berardi is a nationally recognized authority on eldercare.

 As host of Parents Are Hard To Raise she brings her unique insight and experience to help Children of Aging Parents who are struggling and searching for answers.

-Over the past 35 years, as a practicing gerentologist and eldercare consultant she has helped thousands of families maintain their independence while growing older together.
+Over the past 35 years, as a practicing gerontologist and eldercare consultant she has helped thousands of families grow older together without losing their minds.

 Hi.
 I’m Diane…